The Parnell Business Association goal is for Parnell to be the most sought after Auckland City fringe precinct in which to do business.

 These are priority locations where investment in mainly physical and environmental improvements can achieve transformational change.
 They focus directly on achieving the vision and objectives for Parnell and will be the drivers of our advocacy programme for the next few years as currently none of these projects are funded.

-One of the key strategic imperatives defined in this process was to Reposition Parnell, develop a new Brand Identity and roll out communications to build the new image of a differentiated, diversified and reinvigorated destination.
+One of the key strategic imperatives defined in the 2015 blueprint process was to Reposition Parnell, develop a new Brand Identity and roll out communications to build the new image of a differentiated, diversified and reinvigorated destination.

 Several Parnell agencies were approached in 2016 with the project and Parnell based Ogilvy & Mather were commissioned.